iMark21/CabifyMobileChallenge/README.md

-## Cabify Mobile Challenge | MVVM-RxSwift-Coordinator
+## Cabify Mobile Challenge | MVVM-RxSwift-Coordinator-StateView
 Implement an app where a user can pick products from a list and checkout them to get the resulting price, and see what discounts are applied.
 You should get the list of products from [here](https://api.myjson.com/bins/4bwec).

 ## MVVM